Wonder horses: Tony

 Tony retired from the film industry in 1932 at the age of 22, when he was slightly injured on the set of his last movie, The Fourth Horseman (1932).
 Following Tony's retirement, Tom Mix began featuring another horse of similar color and appearance in his films, Tony, Jr. A third horse, Tony II, was used for public appearances.

-After Tom Mix was killed in a car accident in 1940, Tony was taken care of by lawyer, horseman, and friend of Mix: Ivon D. Parker.
-Tony died two years later than Tom in 1932 at the age of 40.
+After Mix was killed in a car accident in 1940, Tony was cared for by Mix's attorney and friend, horseman Ivon D. Parker.
+Tony died in 1942, at the age of 40.
 The horse had been in decline and was euthanized.
-Tony's passing was noted in The New York Times.
-Tony's longevity as a movie horse is remarkable due to the lack of veterinary care available in those years, and because of the strenuous stunts that were not regulated.
-It could be that his owner loved and cared for him and didn't need "regulators" to tell him how to care for his animal.

 Rex

 Known as “The Wonder Horse” and “King of the Wild Horses”, Rex was a black Morgan stallion with a fierce reputation.
 Despite the fact that over the years he was termed “mean”, “vicious”, “ornery”, “undependable”, “warped”, and “dangerous”, Rex was in the film industry for nearly 15 years, starring in over a dozen films.
 Few actors were willing to work with the wild horse, so a double was often used in close-ups.
 He was the first horse to star in his own films.

 Rex appeared in such silent and sound films as The King of the Wild Horses (1924), The Devil Horse (1926), No Man's Law (1927), King of the Wild Horses (1933), The Law of the Wild (1934), The Adventures of Rex and Rinty (1935), and King of the Sierras (1938).

 Rex was very often the star of these films, bringing comedy and action to the screen.
 In one scene from No Man's Law, Rex saves the modesty of a young woman swimming in the nude from a pair of rowdy villains.
 Chasing one around in circles, rearing and bucking like a wild mustang, until he finally runs him off of a cliff, he sneaks up behind the other and nudges him with his nose over the ledge and into the watering hole.
 He then nose prods the now clothed young woman back to her father.